jordanpatterson1939/sorta/README.md

 <br>

 ### By category
 By default, sorta groups your files by their filetype.
-You can also choose to organize them by categories by using the command line flags '-c' or '--category'.
+You can also choose to organize them by categories by using the command line flags '**-c**' or '**--category**'.
 You will have to create your own categories by using the '-ac' or '--addcategory' flags when sorta is first installed.
 These categories contain keywords or phrases that you would specify (it is best to make them as descriptive as possible so that Sorta can make the correct assignments).
 If a keyword/phrase was found in a filename, the file will be moved to the corresponding category's folder.
 <br>
 ***Note: Files that did not match any categories will simply be ignored.***